chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

 merged_3.head()
 ```

-Domestic Focus: By using only domestic schools as the denominator, we ensure that our match rate reflects the relevant subset of data.
+- **Domestic Focus**: By using only domestic schools as the denominator, we ensure that our match rate reflects the relevant subset of data.
-Accurate Denominator: GPT identified 2,409 domestic schools, which serves as the new denominator for calculating the match rate.
+- **Accurate Denominator**: GPT identified 2,409 domestic schools, which serves as the new denominator for calculating the match rate.

 <div>